 Now, every diner you seat has the potential to become an amateur food critic and is likely to broadcast his or her review online for the world to see.

 There’s a multitude of platforms available, acting as megaphones for these armchair critics to get their voices heard.
-However, it’s important to focus your attentions on the review sites which serve your segment well.
+However, it’s important to focus your attention on the review sites which serve your segment well.

 A few of our favorites: